lutorm/N132EA/Operations.md

    [aircraft issue tracker](https://github.com/lutorm/N132EA/issues)
    and the issue closed when completed.
 Opening an issue will automatically notify all members.
-1. Minor maintenance, up to a cost of $100, can be done directly by each member and charged to the LLC account.
 1. It is expected that all members will help out with aircraft maintenance and repairs to keep labor costs minimal.
 1. In the event of aircraft damage requiring replacement parts whose